iomesh/docs/docs/deploy/install-iomesh.md

 ### Install IOMesh Operator

-1. Log in to your OpenShift Container Platform and visit the OperatorHub page.
-Select IOMesh Operator and click Install to start the installation of IOMesh Operator.
+1. Log in to the OpenShift Container Platform, then open the OperatorHub page.
+On the OperatorHub page, select IOMesh Operator and click Install to install IOMesh Operator.

-2. On the Installed Operators > IOMesh Operator > Create instance > YAML view, fill in an IOMesh Custom Resources according to IOMesh [YAML](https://iomesh.run/iomesh.yaml), change the spec.*.dataCIDR to your own data network CIDR.
+2. Select following the order: the Installed Operators > IOMesh Operator > Create instance > YAML view, then fill in IOMesh Custom Resources according to IOMesh [YAML](https://iomesh.run/iomesh.yaml).
+Change the spec.*.dataCIDR to your data network CIDR.

 ### Install CSI Driver

-Run IOMesh Operator post-installation script in an environment where oc or kubectl can be used to access the OpenShift cluster, the script will install IOMesh CSI Driver:
+Run the script below to install IOMesh CSI Driver.
+Note that the script should be executed in an environment where oc or kubectl can access the OpenShift Cluster.

 ```shell
 curl -sSL https://iomesh.run/iomesh-operator-post-install-openshift.sh | sh -
 ```

-IOMeshCluster is now installed successfully, please go to [Setup IOMesh](setup-iomesh.md).
+IOMesh Cluster is installed successfully.
+Please go to [Setup IOMesh](setup-iomesh.md).